-Accommodation in Rome is subject to a notoriously competitive real estate market.
-Expats will find that housing in the city centre is expensive and that property located even a small distance outside the city comes at the cost of long commute times that hardly make the lower rental prices seem like a worthwhile compromise.
+Finding accommodation in Rome is subject to a notoriously competitive real-estate market.
+Housing in the city centre is expensive and property located even a small distance outside the city comes at the cost of long commute times that hardly make the lower rental prices seem like a worthwhile compromise.

 Types of accommodation in Rome

 Like so many brilliant modern-day conveniences, apartment blocks may have been an invention of classical Rome.
 Expats will likely find that most of the available accommodation in Rome is in this form.
-Renting a room and sharing a flat are other common housing options when staying in Rome.
+Renting a room or sharing a flat is common among younger expats in Rome.

-As a quaint and convenient quirk to the standard apartment block, many apartment buildings in Rome reserve the ground floor and basement for commercial use – meaning expats may be living above bakers, butchers, gelaterias (gelato ice-cream parlours) and greengrocer.
+As a quaint and convenient quirk to the standard apartment block, many apartment buildings in Rome reserve the ground floor and basement for commercial use – meaning expats may be living above bakers, butchers, gelaterias (gelato ice-cream parlours) or greengrocers.

 No two accommodation options in Rome are the same, and expats will certainly want to spend some time selecting the perfect area and suburb to settle in.
 Most accommodation in Rome is in historic buildings.
 Although these buildings can be charming, a disadvantage is that frequent maintenance may be needed.

 Expats looking for accommodation in Rome are advised to browse local papers for ads or peruse listings online.
 As an alternative, expats may want to use the help of a relocation agency or a real-estate agent.
 The fee for assistance is normally one month's rent plus a certain percentage of country tax.